 How To Apply

-- After acceptance to TWU, complete the Professional Entry-Level Program Application - 2018*
+- After acceptance to TWU, complete the online Professional Entry-Level Program Application

-Note: Selected students join a cohort for the professional-entry program, which starts each fall.
+Note: Selected students join a cohort for the professional-entry program, starting each fall.

 For More Information